Green and Gold Rugby: History

 In 2011 Green and Gold Rugby received media accreditation with the Australian Rugby Union and all five Super Rugby provinces.

 A Wiki to become known as the Ruggapedia was launched on 18 December 2011.

 In the media

 The site was ranked in The Telegraph's Top 20 Rugby Sites.

 Writers for the Fairfax Brisbane Times and Sydney Morning Herald have referenced blog articles from Green and Gold Rugby.
-These include Queensland Reds Rugby Coach Ewen McKenzie.
+These include Queensland Reds rugby coach Ewen McKenzie.

 Wayne Smith of The Australian has also referenced the site when quoting site contributor Bob Dwyer.
 Dwyer's blog posts for the site have received press coverage when discussing the Wallabies and the All Blacks.

-In October 2010 the BBC.COM website referenced an blog article in relation to Matt Giteau's kicking statistics.
+In October 2010 the BBC.COM website referenced a blog article in relation to Matt Giteau's kicking statistics.

 When looking at the Australian Rugby Union attendance figures Wayne Smith referenced the comments from the site when quoting "you wouldn't have seen so much padding (of figures) since your Year 10 formal."